How to search, plan and book train travel in Italy

 Italy’s different types of train services have unique features and pricing.
 All suppliers have good options for the storage of luggage onboard.

-However, in our experience, such as when we travel between Florence and Rome, the most spacious and comfortable option is the Frecciarossa fast train, ideal when traveling between major cities.
-And often the price difference between the regional train and the Frecciarossa is not very much.
+However, in our experience, when we travel between Florence and Rome, the most spacious and comfortable option is the Frecciarossa fast train, which is ideal when traveling between major cities.

 Regional trains are typically used for shorter journeys between smaller towns and cities.
 They are a little slower than other trains and make more stops.

-They are also relatively inexpensive and run frequently everty day of the week.
+They are also relatively inexpensive and run frequently every day of the week.

 We use regional trains for many of our journeys in Italy.
-For example, Venice island (Venezia S Lucia, located on the Grand Canal) to Ravenna (Stazione di Ravenna in the city center), changing trains in either Ferrara or Bologne.
+For example, Venice island (Venezia S Lucia, located on the Grand Canal) to Ravenna (Stazione di Ravenna), changing trains in either Ferrara or Bologne.

-Both regional trains and the Civitavecchia express train can be used to travel between Rome and the cruise port at Civitavecchia.
+Regional trains get you between Rome and the cruise port at Civitavecchia.

 We also use the regional trains to travel from Florence (Firenze S. M. Novella) to beautiful Monteriggioni in Tuscany.
 From the train station, we switch to a local bus to travel to Monteriggioni from the train station Castellina In Chianti-Monteriggioni.

-And another popular train route is to travel from Milan to Lake Como, arriving at the small village of Varenna, on the edge of lake.
-From Varenna you can easily connect to the idyllic towns of Bellagio and Menaggio using the local ferry.
+Another popular train route is from Milan to Lake Como, arriving at the small village of Varenna on the lake’s edge.
+From Varenna, you can easily connect to the idyllic towns of Bellagio and Menaggio by using the local ferry.

 Intercity trains travel between major cities and make fewer stops than regional trains.
 They are faster and more comfortable than regional trains but still relatively inexpensive.